ROOSEVELT SCHOOL: 1920-2009

 It has long been the vision of many individuals and groups to develop a performing arts/auditorium space in Red Lodge that will serve the needs of the community.
 A Place for Our Arts was formed in part to help develop a preforming arts space in Red Lodge.
 After exploring possible preforming arts spaces available in it was determined that Old Roosevelt School was the best choice for a performing arts center.

 An independent committee, Revitalize Old Roosevelt, was formed by the Red Lodge Area Community Foundation, with representatives from the arts community, the public schools, the City of Red Lodge, the Public Schools Foundation and local businesses to assess the best uses for the old school.

-Together with your help Revitalize Old Roosevelt looks to strengthen and transform Old Roosevelt into a space with economic, educational, and social benefits for the whole community.
+Together with your help The Roosevelt Center will continue to strengthen and transform Roosevelt into a space with economic, educational, and social benefits for the whole community.